If you’re looking for a LinkedIn lead generation strategy that generates high quality leads, you’re going to want to read this.

 The lower the commitment in a CTA the more likely it will be that the prospect replies and vice versa.

-Examples of low commitment CTA’s
+Examples of low commitment CTA ’s

-Call to actions are vital.
 Because it tells the prospect what you would like from them.

 But keep it simple.

-The less you ask for the chances of them saying yes to a booked meeting will be greater.
+The less you ask for, the chances of them saying yes to a booked meeting will be greater.

-For free connection request templates go here.
+For free connection request templates, go here.

-At Salesbread we have never done Linkedin ads and probably never will.
+At Salesbread we have never done LinkedIn ads and probably never will.

 The reason?